Tour Length

 Is 4 days too short for a safari in Kenya?

 “Although you can see a lot on a 4-day safari in Kenya, it is quite short.
 If possible, I would recommend adding a few days.
 With a bit more time, you’ll be able to unwind and get in tune with the rhythms of the bush.
 It takes a few days to really settle into a safari, and extra days make it easier to do so.
-However, if you are set on four days, you should make the most of it with good planning.
+However, if you are set on 4 days, you should make the most of it with good planning.
 The main thing is not to try to cram too much into your itinerary.
 You’ll just end up spending all your time driving between destinations.
-Rather pick one or two places at which to spend quality time.
-Every game drive is different so you can even spend your three nights/four days in one location.”
+Rather, pick one or two places at which to spend quality time.
+Every game drive is different so you can even spend your 3 nights/4 days in one location.”

 1How much will this safari cost?

 “The cost of a 4-day safari in Kenya varies greatly.
 Expect a starting price of US$400 per person for a 4-day budget camping tour, going up to US$800 per person for a mid-range lodge tour.
-Luxury tours start at around US$1000 per person.
+Luxury tours start at around US$1,000 per person.
 A camping safari is usually the most budget-friendly option.
-The cost of a lodge safari depends on the level of luxury and comfort of the accommodation.
+The cost of a lodge safari depends on the level of luxury and comfort of the accommodations.
 Top-of-the-range lodges are usually visited on fly-in safaris.
 Road safaris using mid-range lodgings are cheaper.
 You have more flexibility on a private safari, but group safaris are priced lower as some of the costs are shared.
 Then there are the seasons to consider.
 You can opt for a low-season safari to get away from the crowds and get access to good deals.
 This is often the most beautiful time of the year, but you should be prepared for some rain.
 I recommend getting a few quotations from different tour operators before making a decision.”

 2Where should I go on a 4-day safari in Kenya?

 “You’ll have several different options regarding where you can go on a 4-day Kenyan safari.
 With limited time, a fly-in safari to the Masai Mara National Reserve is an excellent choice.
 The wildlife viewing in this vast ecosystem is superb, and no two game drives are ever the same.
-A road trip to the Masai Mara is also viable, and it gives you the opportunity to spend a night in Lake Nakuru National Park in the Rift Valley.
+A road trip from Nairobi to the Masai Mara is also viable, and it gives you the opportunity to spend a night in Lake Nakuru National Park in the Rift Valley.
 The lake is home to many waterbirds, including flocks of flamingo and pelican, and you’ll probably see rhino here (they’re not so easily found in the Masai Mara).
 A popular 4-day trip from Mombasa and its nearby beach resorts takes you to Amboseli National Park at the base of Mt Kilimanjaro.
 It also includes Tsavo East National Park with its ‘red’ elephant, and the underwater viewing chamber at Mzima Springs in Tsavo West National Park.
 Or, for a more relaxed approach, you can opt to settle into Amboseli NP for the duration of your safari.
 Ol Pejeta Conservancy (or any of the other Laikipia Plateau reserves) is also a great destination for a 4-day safari.
-Here you can see all of the Big Five, and clear days offer views of the snow-capped peaks of Mt Kenya.”
+Here you can see all of the Big Five (lion, leopard, buffalo, elephant and rhino), and clear days offer views of the snow-capped peaks of Mt Kenya.”

-3What accommodation can I expect?
+3What accommodations can I expect?

 4What is the best time of the year for a trip in Kenya?